aimldl/envs-and-tools/docker/en/nvidia-docker.md

 ### About the NVIDIA Container Runtime for Docker
 The NVIDIA Container Runtime for Docker is an improved mechanism for allowing the Docker Engine to support NVIDIA GPUs used by GPU-accelerated containers.
 This new runtime replaces the Docker Engine Utility for NVIDIA GPUs.

-The Docker Engine Utility for NVIDIA GPUs is implemented with the installation of the nvidia-docker package.
-To upgrade your DGX system environment to use the NVIDIA Container Runtime for Docker, you must install the nvidia-docker2 package.
+The Docker Engine Utility for NVIDIA GPUs is implemented with the installation of the `nvidia-docker` package.
+To upgrade your system's environment to use the NVIDIA Container Runtime for Docker, you must install the `nvidia-docker2` package.

 ```bash
 $ sudo apt install nvidia-docker2